lueschem/edi/docs/config_management/yaml.rst

 Such nodes accept the following settings:

 .. list-table::
-   :widths: 15 15 15 55
+   :widths: 20 80
    :header-rows: 1

    * - key
-     - required
-     - default value
      - description
    * - path
-     - yes
-     -
-     - A relative or absolute path.
-Relative paths are first searched within :code:`edi_project_plugin_directory` and if nothing is found the search falls back to :code:`edi_edi_plugin_directory`.
+     - A relative or absolute path. |br|
+       Relative paths are first searched within :code:`edi_project_plugin_directory` and |br|
+       if nothing is found the search falls back to :code:`edi_edi_plugin_directory`. |br|
        The values of the plugin and project directory can be retrieved as follows: :code:`edi config dictionary SOME_CONFIG.yml`.
    * - parameters
-     - no
-     -
-     - A list of parameters that will be used to parametrize the given plugin.
+     - An optional list of parameters that will be used to parametrize the given plugin.
    * - skip
-     - no
-     - False
      - :code:`True` or :code:`False`.
-If :code:`True` the plugin will not get applied.
+If :code:`True` the plugin will not get applied. |br|
+       If unspecified, the plugin will get applied.

 :code:`lxc_templates` Section